17 people are interested

 Youth Mentoring Program

-The Youth Mentoring Program has been a hallmark of the organization since our founding, supporting children and youth in grades K-8 on the West Side of Cleveland through personalized academic mentoring.
-Due to the COVID-19 pandemic, we have developed a remote learning mentoring program to better serve the youth and families we work with.
+The Youth Mentoring Program has been a hallmark of the organization since our founding, supporting children and youth in grades 4-8 on the West Side of Cleveland through personalized academic mentoring.

 - Provide academic support and social and emotional support to refugee-background youth;

-- Commit to meeting with our student cohort, staff, and other mentors in person once a week at one of our Learning Lab locations on the West side of Cleveland (OH) for two hours between 5pm and 7pm;
+- Commit to meeting with our student cohort, staff, and other mentors in person once a week at one of our Learning Lab locations on the West side of Cleveland (OH) for two hours between 4 and 6pm OR 5 and 7pm;

 - Commit to building long-term relationships with students and supporting them at least throughout a full academic cycle.